-Table 3: Organizing Branch Action Steps (Cont'd)

-(6) Member Recruitment and Retention Branches have a core responsibility to maintain a strong and Branches have a core responsibility to maintain a strong and stable community of local members.
+(6) Member Recruitment and Retention

+Branches have a core responsibility to maintain a strong and stable community of local members.

 From the outset, an OB must develop strategies to deliver member value by providing opportunities that satisfactorily engage members.
 A satisfied member will generally renew their membership.
-Simultaneously, the branch must actively recruit new members, because it takes both of these efforts to maintain membership at the level required by ASALH, which is eight members for an organizing branch and 15 for a chartered branch.
+Simultaneously, the branch must actively recruit new members because it takes both of these efforts to maintain membership at the level required by ASALH, which is 8 members for an organizing branch and 15 for a chartered branch.
 Section X of this Manual provides a more extensive discussion of membership.

 (7) Operating Plan (8) Media An OB is required to develop a summary plan that states how it will fulfill specific conditions as a chartered branch.
 OBs should develop a website and social media capability to the extent possible.
 The plan should show capacity to successfully:1.
-Execute the required three public education programs: Black History Month, Founder's Day, and Woodson's birthday.
-Today, organized entities are expected to have a website and social media presence to communicate with current and prospective audiences.
-2. Engage branch members.
-Review Section VI on Chartered Branch 3.
-Recruit new members.
-Operations for a more complete discussion of 4.
-Contribute a recommended \$600 to ASALH by August 31 (first year as a chartered branch). communications and marketing.
+Execute the required three (3) public education programs: Black History Month, Founder's Day and Woodson's birthday Today, organized entities are expected to have a website and social media presence to communicate with current and prospective audience.
+Engage branch members Recruit new members Contribute a recommended \$600 to ASALH by August 31 (first year as a charted branch).
+Review Section VI on Chartered Branch Operations for a more complete discussion of communications and marketing.
 The OB should view this plan as a long-term strategy for upcoming years.
 Include goals and cite outcomes for events that occurred during the organizing year.

-(9) Annual Meeting to Vote on Bylav vs and Elect Officers ^{8,9} Before May 1, hold an Annual Meeting that is governed by the draft constitution and bylaws.
-Regarding the flow of the meeting, approve the constitution and bylaws; then officers can be elected.
-Going forward, after obtaining charter status, fall is the recommended time frame for holding the Annual Meeting.
-Activity and Agenda: Publicize the meeting to members.
-Develop and distribute the agenda at least 10 days in advance.
-The agenda should cover at least: Welcome and Introductions Constitution and Bylaws (vote required) Dues (if applicable; vote required) Budget for Upcoming Year (vote required) Introduction of Initial Slate of Candidates for Elections Floor Nominations for Additional Candidates (no motions required) Election of Branch Officers (vote required) Motion to Seek Charter Status (vote required) Maintain meeting minutes.
+(9) Annual Meeting to Vote on Bylaws & Elect Officers 8,9

+Before May 1, hold an Annual Meeting that is governed by the draft constitution and bylaws.
+Regarding the flow of the meeting, approve the constitution and bylaws, then officers can be elected.
+Going forward, after obtaining charter status, fall is the recommended timeframe for holding the Annual Meeting.

+Activity and Agenda:

+- 1. Publicize the meeting to members

+- 2. Develop and distribute the agenda at least 10 days in advance.
+The agenda should cover at least:

+- Welcome & Introductions

+- Constitution & Bylaws (vote required)

+- Dues, if applicable (vote required)

+- Budget for upcoming year (vote required)

+- Introduction of Initial Slate of Candidates for Elections

+- Floor Nominations for Additional Candidates (no motions required)

+- Election of Branch Officers (vote required)

+- Motion to Seek Charter Status (vote required)

+- 3. Maintain meeting minutes.

-8 Candidates for election must be eligible per the constitution and bylaws and remain so during their term.
+8Candidates for election must be eligible per the constitution and bylaws and remain so during their term.